 Burkina Faso became a Party to the WHO Framework Convention on Tobacco Control on October 29, 2006.

-Tobacco Packaging and Labeling: All tobacco product packaging must display health warnings covering at least 60 percent of the main surfaces of the package.
-An Administrative Order, coming into effect in April 2016, sets the implementing details for the health warnings including requiring two picture and text health warnings to be displayed over 24 months (one per year).
+All tobacco product packaging must display health warnings covering at least 60 percent of the main surfaces of the package.
+Two picture and text health warnings are required to be displayed over 24 months (one per year).
 Misleading packaging and labeling, including terms such as “light” and “low tar,” is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 Policy Fact Sheets

 No decision found